Disadus/disadus-permissions/readme.md

 The `user` argument is the id of the user you are attempting to query.

-The `queries` argument is the list of query strings you will be using to search though the permissions.
+The `queries` argument is the list of query strings you will be using to search through the permissions.

-The `caseSensitive` argument indicates whether the queries is case sensitive (Default `true`).
+The `caseSensitive` argument indicates whether the query is case sensitive (Default `true`).

 ```ts
 await Manager.userHasPermissions("K8OJF", ["this.is.a.permission", "this.is.another.*"])